navarrs/ScenarioCharacterization/README.md

 # ScenarioCharacterization (Work-in-Progress)

-This repository is for automated scenario characterization for trajectory datasets.
-Currently, it builds from the scenario characterization approach introduced in [SafeShift](https://github.com/cmubig/SafeShift).
+Generalizable automated scenario characterization for trajectory datasets.
+Currently, it is a re-implementation of the scenario characterization approach introduced in [SafeShift](https://github.com/cmubig/SafeShift).

 ## Pre-requisites

 This repository is using:
 - [uv](https://docs.astral.sh/uv/) as package manager.
 - [Hydra](https://hydra.cc/docs/intro/) for hierarchical configurations.
-- **WIP: Pydantic**
+- [Pydantic](https://docs.pydantic.dev/latest/) for Input/Output data validation.

 ## Repository Organization